hashicorp/terraform-website/content/source/docs/enterprise/admin/customization.html.md

 -> Supports HTML

-This is an opportunity for administrators to customize the instructions provided to users who encounter unexpected errors.
+Instructions to display when users encounter unexpected errors.
 You can use this space to provide links to your support triage process or other ticketing systems.

 ![screenshot: where the error instructions appear](./images/admin-error-message-customization.png)